Vanessa atalanta, Crete - photo © Ch. Almpantakis

 Food plant

-The larva feeds on Urticaceae plants.
+The larva feeds on Urticaceae plants (Parietaria judaica, Urtica urens).

 Flight period